 Located just a short stroll up the hill from the hustle and bustle of the High Street, the OGH provides a venue that is sure to make your afternoon tea experience a special one.
 Feel like royalty whilst you are served in the formal surroundings of the Sir John Coward Lounge or dine al fresco in The Olive Grove Gardens overlooking the harbour and neighbouring islands.

-Served daily between 2.30pm and 5.30pm you can choose from the traditional afternoon tea at £17.75 per person or indulge in a champagne afternoon tea at £24.75 per person.
+Served daily between 2.30pm and 5.30pm you can choose from the traditional afternoon tea or indulge in a champagne afternoon tea.